KohaILS/koha-manual-zh-cn/source/opac.rst

 From the 'your summary' tab, patrons will see all of the items they have checked out with the overdue items highlighted in red.
 If you have :ref:`OpacRenewalAllowed` set to 'Allow' then your patrons will be able to renew their books right from the OPAC.
+If the patron has charges exceeding the value set in :ref:`OPACFineNoRenewals` a note will display explaining that renewals cannot be made.

+A note will display if the patron cannot place holds due to their charges exceeding the value set in the :ref:`maxoutstanding` system preference.

 |image1004|